emma-hockett/CS4389-Project/README.md

 ![image](https://github.com/user-attachments/assets/60512cdf-220d-440a-b3c3-0cca3787dea4)

 9. **Disclaimer:** You may have to change your backslashes to forward slashes for MySQL to not throw a fit + make sure your path uses single quotes instead of double quotes
-10. Repeat this step for each csv file
+11. Repeat this step for each csv file
+12. If you'd like to see tables in MySQL, make a new sql file and type the following, replacing 'Tablename' with the desired table name:

+    USE cubebuster;
+    SELECT * FROM Tablename;